benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q101.png)

-_**Q102:** Any dragon that was called from at least 2 dragons; each of these 2 dragons was called from at least one dragon_
+_**Q102:** Any dragon that was frozen by at least 2 dragons; each of these 2 dragons was frozen by at least one dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q102.png)